On Imbalanced Regression with Hoeffding Trees: Related Work

 \section{Related Work}

 Incremental decision trees have a long line of research going back to at least the 80's~\citep{DT:Incremental:ID4,DT:Incremental:ID5}.
-However, perhaps the most important incremental decision tree learning algorithm is that of Hoeffding trees~\citep{DT:Incremental:VFDT} and their variants.
-Hoeffding trees process data that arrive in a stream and by using Hoeffding's inequality a decision is being made as to when the difference in information gain (or some other relevant criterion) between the best-split attribute and the second-best split attribute is sufficiently high to justify such a split.
-Several extensions of the Hoeffding trees have been developed, primarily to deal with concept drift~\citep{DT:Incremental:CVFDT,DT:Incremental:VFDTc,DT:Incremental:HAT,HT:FIMT-FIRT}, but attention has also been paid for parallelization~\citep{DT:Incremental:SPDT}, reduced complexity~\citep{HT:Regularized}, or improved classification accuracy~\citep{DT:Incremental:ExtremelyFastDT}.
+Perhaps the most important incremental decision tree learning algorithm is that of Hoeffding trees~\citep{DT:Incremental:VFDT} and their variants.
+Hoeffding trees use Hoeffding's inequality as a heuristic in order to decide when the difference in information gain (or some other relevant criterion) between the best-split attribute and the second-best split attribute is sufficiently high to justify a split.
+Several extensions of the Hoeffding trees have been developed~\citep{DT:Incremental:HAT,DT:Incremental:VFDTc,Tree:SGT,DT:Incremental:CVFDT,HT:FIMT-FIRT,Tree:iSOUP:RiverCitation}, primarily to deal with concept drift, but attention has also been paid for parallelization~\citep{DT:Incremental:SPDT}, reduced complexity~\citep{HT:Regularized}, or improved classification accuracy~\citep{DT:Incremental:ExtremelyFastDT}.

-In parallel, a tremendous wealth of methods has been developed for mining knowledge from imbalanced data.
-Perhaps the most well-known method for dealing with class imbalance is Synthetic Minority Oversampling Technique (SMOTE) in which synthetic data are being created so that oversampling of the minority class can happen~\citep{Imbalanced::Smote}.
-SMOTE also has a variant for regression~\citep{Imbalanced::SmoteRegression}.
-However, many more methods have been developed, including informed under-sampling the majority class~\citep{Imbalanced::UndersamplingInformed}, sampling based on clusters~\citep{Imbalanced::Clustering}, re-weighting~\citep{Imblanced::neurips2017}, modifying the margin of the separation boundary~\citep{Imbalanced::neurips2019}, or more theoretical approaches~\citep{Diochnos:PACI,Imbalanced:ThrowAway,Imbalanced:Mansour,Imbalanced:margin}.
-In addition, a recent line of work is using kernel density estimation (KDE) for smoothing the predicted labels on learned models~\citep{Yang2021DelvingID,Imbalanced:DIR:AgeApplication}, but has been applied only in batch settings where all the information is available ahead of time.
-We draw inspiration from this last approach so that we can smooth the predicted labels by forming sketches of the distribution using small sequences of examples taken from the stream.
+In parallel, a tremendous wealth of methods has been developed for mining imbalanced data.
+A well-known method for dealing with class imbalance is Synthetic Minority Oversampling Technique (SMOTE) in which oversampling of synthetic data is performed~\citep{Imbalanced::Smote,Imbalanced::SmoteRegression}.
+However, many more methods have been developed, including informed under-sampling the majority class~\citep{Imbalanced::UndersamplingInformed}, sampling based on clusters~\citep{Imbalanced::Clustering}, re-weighting~\citep{Imblanced::neurips2017}, modifying the margin of the separation boundary~\citep{Imbalanced::neurips2019}, or more theoretical approaches~\citep{Imbalanced:ThrowAway,Imbalanced:margin,Diochnos:PACI} including more general scenarios~\citep{Imbalanced:Mansour}.
+In addition, a recent line of work is using \emph{kernel density estimation (KDE)} for smoothing the predicted labels on learned models~\citep{Imbalanced:DIR:AgeApplication,Yang2021DelvingID}, but has been applied only in batch settings where all the information is available ahead of time.
+Inspired by this approach we smooth the predicted labels using sketches of the distribution from small sequences of the stream examples.